klmnden/azure-docs.tr-tr/includes/virtual-machines-common-classic-resource-manager-migration-common-errors.md

 # Now get the properties of the blob backing the data disk above
 # NOTE the size of the blob is about 15 GB which is different from LogicalDiskSizeInGB above
-$blob = Get-AzureStorageblob -Blob "coreosvm-dd1.vhd" -Container vhds
+$blob = Get-AzStorageblob -Blob "coreosvm-dd1.vhd" -Container vhds

 $blob